WNLO-DSAL/QBLKe/README.md

 make install
 ```

-9. Run QBLKe.
+**9. Run QBLKe.**

 The shell script "install.sh" in the `qblke` folder shows an example of using QBLKe.

 You will get a block device in `/dev/qblkdev`.
 Then you can play with it using mkfs or fio.